 Opportunities to Improve College Access

-Michigan College Access Network offers grant opportunities to build up local college access networks (LCANs) that put college in reach for more Michigan youth.
-MCAN has created a series of college access program grant opportunities, including funds for planning, startup and collective impact.
+Michigan College Access Network offers grant opportunities to build up Local College Access Networks (LCANs) that put college in reach for more Michigan youth.
+MCAN has created a series of college access program grant opportunities, including funds for planning, implementation, and continuous improvement.

-- “Collective Impact” – Stanford Social Innovation Review, Winter 2011 http://www.ssireview.org/images/articles/2011_WI_Feature_Kania.pdf
+- “Collective Impact” – Stanford Social Innovation Review, Winter 2011 www.ssireview.org/images/articles/2011_WI_Feature_Kania.pdf

-- “Channeling Change – Making Collective Impact Work” – Stanford Social Innovation Review, 2012 http://www.ssireview.org/pdf/Channeling_Change_PDF.pdf
+- “Channeling Change – Making Collective Impact Work” – Stanford Social Innovation Review, 2012 www.ssireview.org/pdf/Channeling_Change_PDF.pdf